Shopify/theme-check-vscode/README.md

 1. Go to https://shopify.dev/tools/cli/installation
 2. Follow the instructions for your operating system

+---
+⚠️ **Warning** Windows support is experimental.
+See [this issue](https://github.com/Shopify/theme-check-vscode/issues/5) for details.
+---

 ## Configuration

 - `"shopifyLiquid.shopifyCLIPath": string`, (optional) a path to the `shopify` executable.